 One of the key aspects of education at Rye is the importance of each pupil as an individual.
 Teaching is tailored towards individual strengths and interests with needs fully supported.

-Our Learning Support team work with each pupil who needs it, whatever their age or ability with sessions integrated as seamlessly as possible into the school timetable.
+Our Learning Support team works with each pupil who needs it, whatever their age or ability, with sessions integrated as seamlessly as possible into the school timetable.

 Diagnostic testing and regular progress reviews ensure that pupils are receiving the best possible help and support, while the pupil passport system gives a helpful overview of their learning profile.

-The Learning Support teachers recognise that communication is the key to success – whether this is with the pupil, with parents, with other teachers or with outside agencies.
+Our experienced Learning Support team recognises that communication is the key to success – whether this is with the pupil, with parents, with other teachers, or with outside agencies.

-For pupils with a specific learning difficulty – for example dyslexia, dyspraxia or dyscalculia – the Learning Support team is able to help with the development of study skills, personal organisation and learning strategies.
+For pupils with a specific learning difficulty – for example, dyslexia, dyspraxia or dyscalculia – our Learning Support team guides pupils with the development of study skills, personal organisation, and learning strategies.

 The purpose of our integrated Learning Support programme is to ensure that pupils can develop the skills needed to follow an inclusive programme of study throughout their school years.